pfsense/docs/source/highavailability/index.rst

 High Availability
 *****************

-pfSense is capable of having multiple nodes act as a cluster for **High Availability**.
+pfSense® software is capable of having multiple nodes act as a cluster for **High Availability**.
 This article is a brief overview.
 The **Hardware Redundancy** chapter in the |book_link| should be consulted before configuring a high availability cluster utilizing CARP.

 Settings for High Availability are found under **System > High Avail.
 Sync**, and sometimes on other areas that have special handling (Vouchers, packages,